Any person who keeps honeybees must register as a beekeeper every 12 months.

 You must register regardless of the:

-- Number of hives and purposes.
-You must register even if you have one hive in the backyard just kept for interest.
+- Number of hives and purposes, including owning one hive in the backyard just for interest.

 - Flow hives.